-We have driven several kilometres along the omnipresent wall that separates the Jewish settlements and Palestinian villages on the West Bank.
+The wall We have driven several kilometres along the omnipresent wall that separates the Jewish settlements and Palestinian villages on the West Bank.
 We are trying to find the settlement Oranit, where the football club Hapoel Oranit is located.
 Hapoel Oranit is another of the clubs included in the Palestinian FA’s complaint to FIFA.
 The much-hated and equally much-loved wall divides three close towns.
 Oranit was established in 1983.
 Around 8000 people live there.
 The settlement is infamous for being home to some of the most extreme and most fanatic Jewish colonists.

 A few hundred metres west of the checkpoint that marks the entrance to Oranit, lies Kafr Qasim.
 It’s a town with an Israeli Arab majority.
 A few hundred metres to the east, we find Azun Atma – the Palestinian village behind the wall.
 We drive to the entrance and see two young Palestinian men being stopped and held by the Israeli soldiers.
 The two youths are probably on Israeli occupied territory without the necessary permits.
 The soldiers take them away.